neelchauhan/www.neelc.org/content/posts/hpe-ml110-gen11-ilo-nvme-fan-noise.md

 Replace `ILO_IP` with the iLO IP address and `ILO_USER` with the iLO Administrator (usually `Administrator` but for me I add a `neel` account).

-You can also replace the `50` with a higher or lower value to make it louder or quieter respectively, but don't go so quiet to make your server overheat.
+~~You can also replace the `50` with a higher or lower value to make it louder or quieter respectively, but don't go so quiet to make your server overheat.~~ HPE Redfish works a bit differently than what us humans are used to.
+Setting the number to `50` would make the server with 50% *less* fan noise, while `25` would mean normal fan noise (the default) and `0` means 50% *more* fan noise.

 After that, the server is pretty quiet, whether the closet is open or shut.